Kuwait City: History

 The Kuwaiti government strongly advocated Islamism throughout the 1980s.
 At that time, the most serious threat to the continuity of Al Sabah came from home-grown secular democrats.
 The secular Kuwaiti opposition were protesting the 1976 suspension of the parliament.
 Al Sabah were attracted to Islamists preaching the virtues of a hierarchical order that included loyalty to the Kuwaiti monarchy.
-In 1981, the Kuwaiti government gerrymandered electoral districts in favor of the Islamists.
-Islamists were the government's main allies, hence Islamists were able to colonize state agencies, such as the government ministries.
+In 1981, the Kuwaiti government gerrymandered electoral districts in favour of the Islamists.
+Islamists were the government's main allies, hence Islamists were able to colonise state agencies, such as the government ministries.
 By the mid-1980s, Kuwait was described as an autocracy.
 In 1986, Emir Jaber suspended the parliament.

 After the Iran–Iraq War ended, Kuwait declined an Iraqi request to forgive its US$65 billion debt.
 An economic rivalry between the two countries ensued after Kuwait increased its oil production by 40 percent.
 Tensions between the two countries increased further in July 1990, after Iraq complained to OPEC claiming that Kuwait was stealing its oil from a field near the Iraq–Kuwait border by slant drilling of the Rumaila field.

 In August 1990, Iraqi forces invaded and annexed Kuwait.
 After a series of failed diplomatic negotiations, the United States led a coalition to remove the Iraqi forces from Kuwait, in what became known as the Gulf War.
 On 26 February 1991, the coalition succeeded in driving out the Iraqi forces.
 As they retreated, Iraqi forces carried out a scorched earth policy by setting oil wells on fire.
 During the Iraqi occupation, more than 1,000 Kuwaiti civilians were killed.
 In addition, more than 600 Kuwaitis went missing during Iraq's occupation, approximately 375 remains were found in mass graves in Iraq.

 In March 2003, Kuwait became the springboard for the US-led invasion of Iraq.
 Upon the death of the Emir Jaber, in January 2006, Saad Al-Sabah succeeded him but was removed nine days later by the Kuwaiti parliament due to his ailing health.
 Sabah Al-Sabah was sworn in as Emir.